Real Estate Regulations and Government Agencies in KSA

 Regulatory Authorities

-The Real Estate General Authority (REGA) was established by the Council of Ministers Decision No. 239 of the year 1438H.
-The purpose of the Authority is to enhance transparency, stimulate investment and provide consumer protection in the real estate industry.
+The Real Estate General Authority (REGA) emerged through Council of Ministers Decision No. 239 during the year 1438H.
+The Real Estate Authority exists to create clear market practices along with investment growth while protecting consumers throughout the real estate sector.

 • Developing policies, regulations, and standards for the real estate industry;